-Covid-19 related uncertainty
+COVID-19 related uncertainty

-On March 11, 2020, Covid-19 was declared a global pandemic by the World Health Organisation.
-As a result of the heightened uncertainty associated with the unprecedented nature of the Covid-19 pandemic, developing reliable estimates and applying judgment has become even more challenging.
+On March 11, 2020, COVID-19 was declared a global pandemic by the World Health Organisation.
+As a result of the heightened uncertainty associated with the unprecedented nature of the COVID-19 pandemic, developing reliable estimates and applying judgment has become even more challenging.
 Accounting for expected credit losses (ECL) has become particularly difficult in the current circumstances and requires significant judgment.
 The ECL model is forward-looking and is based on a probability-weighted approach.
 Measurement of ECLs at each reporting period reflects reasonable and supportable information about past events, current conditions, and forecasts of future events and economic conditions.
 During this period of greater economic uncertainty, it is very difficult to forecast future events and the macroeconomic inputs used in ECL modelling.
 Determining macroeconomic scenarios and assigning probabilities to these scenarios requires significant judgment.
-Consideration is given both to the effects of Covid-19 and the significant government support measures.
+Consideration is given both to the effects of COVID-19 and the significant government support measures.
 The Bank applies expert credit judgment to adjust modelled ECL results when it becomes evident that known or expected risk factors and information were not considered in the credit rating and modelling process.
-As a result of Covid-19 and the recent economic downturn, significant measurement uncertainty exists in determining ECLs, and measurement is subject to significant judgment.
+As a result of COVID-19, significant measurement uncertainty exists in determining ECLs, and measurement is subject to significant judgment.
+Further information on the credit quality analysis of the Bank and impact of COVID-19 is provided in note 34.1 and 35 respectively.